 In these examples, AI and machine learning tools inscribe a certain future based on predictions from past observations and they foreclose a multitude of other possible futures.
 Faced with this potential to limit and constrain what might be, can fiction and narrative offer alternatives for how AI could and should be?

-This evening salon will present near-future fiction pieces by award-winning authors and poets commissioned by the Ada Lovelace Institute’s JUST AI project.
+This evening salon presents near-future fiction pieces by award-winning authors and poets commissioned by the Ada Lovelace Institute’s JUST AI project.

 Chair